Dalbergia stevensonii

-Dalbergia stevensonii, also called Honduras rosewood, is a Central American tree species in the legume family.
+Dalbergia stevensonii, also called Honduras rosewood and Rosul in Guatemala, is a Central American tree species in the legume family.
 It grows in broadleaf evergreen swamp forests in southern Belize and adjacent Guatemala and Mexico.
 The wood is highly valuable, which has led to population loss from illegal logging.

 Description

 It is a medium-sized tree, reaching 15–30 m in height and 91 cm in diameter.
 The bole tends to fork 6–8 m above the ground.

 Habitat

 Dalbergia stevensonii is found in seasonally and permanently flooded tropical evergreen broad-leaved lowland swamp forests.
 The rarity of this habitat limits the distribution of this species.
 It can be found in the Toledo district of Belize.
 In Honduras and Guatemala, it is found in broad-leaved forests; in Mexico, the species has been found in evergreen rainforests and oak forests.

 The population is likely to be shrinking from habitat loss and timber extraction.

 Information about the role of Dalbergia stevensonii in the wider forest ecosystem is very limited.
 Like other legumes, it fixes nitrogen, which is important for improving soil fertility.